digiltd/oh-rtd-test/Persistence.md

       touch $f
     done

-The script waits for 5 seconds, then touches file `demo.rules` which causes openHAB to reload the file.
+The script waits for 5 seconds, then touches all `*.rules` files (except `refresh.rules`) which causes openHAB to reload these files.
 Other rules-files may be added on new lines.